I-TECH-UW/sedish-haiti.org/docs/demos/openmrs-shr-sync.md

 # Synchronization of Clinical Data

 ## Synchronization of Patient Data
-This tutorial demonstrates the FHIR-enabled synhronization of patient data between iSantePlus instances.
-The demo involves communication between a Master Patient Index (MPI) service, a FHIR-based Shared Health Record service, and two instances of iSantePlus.
+This tutorial demonstrates the FHIR-based synhronization of patient data between iSantePlus instances.

+The demonstrated communication workflow involves the following components:
+ - a **Master Patient Index (MPI)**
+ - a **Shared Health Record (SHR)**
+ - and two instances of **iSantePlus**

+The communication between these systems utilizes the FHIR clinical data standard for representing clinical data, and is orchestrated by the [OpenHIM](http://openhim.org/) middleware.

-### Patient Sync
+### Import existing Patient
+For the first part of this tutorial, we will be using the patient `Rafael Lessai`.
+This patient was created in the iSantePlus instance available at www.isanteplusdemo.com/openmrs, but does not exist in the instance at http://52.37.13.123:8080/openmrs.

+To start, We will import this patient in the second iSantePlus instance, add some additional

 **I) Create a Patient**
 1. Log into https://isanteplusdemo.com/openmrs